The Arch, near Aberystwyth

 Coed Maenarthur Woodland nestles in the Ystwyth valley near the village of Pontrhydygroes.

-The walk leads to Castell Grogwynion, one of the largest hill forts in Wales, and passes near an impressive waterfall.
+The waymarked walk goes through the woodland to Castell Grogwynion, one of the largest hill forts in Wales, and passes near an impressive waterfall.

 Coed Maenarthur is especially beautiful in autumn when the trees are ablaze with seasonal colours of yellow and red.

 The walking trail is waymarked and circular.
 It starts near the water wheel in the village of Pontrhydygroes.

 2.9 miles, 4.6 kilometres, moderate

 To reach the start of the trail you need to go through the footpath gate opposite the water wheel and down the steps to the bridge over the gorge.